Adjuntas, Puerto Rico: Tourism

 In 2018, Adjuntas received approximately 700 tourists on weekends, according to mayor Jaime Barlucea.
 Most of them want to visit the haciendas established there during past centuries.
 Some of them are: Hacienda Don Juan, Hacienda Bareal, Hacienda El Muerto, Hacienda Arbela, and Hacienda Pietri.
 Other landmarks are Monte Guilarte, and the Inabón waterfall.

 Another known tourist stop in Adjuntas is Casa Pueblo, a local museum and cultural institution founded by a group of activists that fought against the copper mine exploitation of the area for decades.
 Casa Pueblo is responsible for many environmental projects, namely the preservation of hundreds of acres of woods and bodies of water.

 However, some residents and businesspeople from Adjuntas maintain that the government has not taken advantage of the many tourist attractions in town, which include three forests, waterfalls, lakes, and many renowned restaurants.
 One of the projects that has received media coverage is the Castillo de los Niños, built during the mayoralty of Barlucea.
 Castillo de los Niños is a recreational park resembling a castle, with gazebos.

 Villa Sotomayor is a parador, featuring ecotourism.
 Villa Sotomayor features food prepared with local ingredients, from a nearby estate Hacienda Nur.

 In early 2021, in alliance with neighboring Lares, Adjuntas launched agri-tourism for tourists to visit haciendas where coffee is grown and processed.

-There are two places in Adjuntas recognized for their historic significance: Las Cabañas Bridge, a one-lane bridge made of steel and concrete, which was built in 1919, and Quinta Vendrell, a country house built in 1918.
-The Washington Irving Grade School was also added to the US National Register of Historic Places in 2015.
+There are five places in Adjuntas federally recognized for their historic significance: Las Cabañas Bridge, a one-lane bridge made of steel and concrete, which was built in 1919, Quinta Vendrell, a country house built in 1918, the Washington Irving Grade School, an early 20th-century public school, the Foreman House, a Modernist mountain summer residence designed by Henry Klumb, and the Adjuntas city hall, designed by Rafael Carmoega and built in 1927.
+The remnants of Hacienda Pellejas, a notable early 20th-century sugarcane plantation, is historically recognized at the commonwealth level and listed on the Puerto Rico Register of Historic Sites and Zones.

-To stimulate local tourism during the COVID-19 pandemic in Puerto Rico, the Puerto Rico Tourism Company launched the Voy Turistiendo (I'm Touring) campaign in 2021.
+To stimulate local tourism in the aftermath of the COVID-19 pandemic in Puerto Rico, the Puerto Rico Tourism Company launched the Voy Turisteando (I'm Touring) campaign in 2021.
 The campaign featured a passport book with a page for each municipality.
 The Voy Turisteando Adjuntas passport page lists the Hacienda Tres Angeles (for agritourism), the Bosque Guilarte, and Lago Garza as places of interest for locals.